 (A) Description.
 The "Quality Intervention Program" (hereinafter "QIP") is a voluntary program designed to address practice and communication complaints which do not appear to warrant intervention by formal disciplinary action, but may indicate that the licensee involved has developed poor practice patterns or has failed to keep up with current standards of chiropractic and/or acupuncture practice.
 The primary candidates for referral are those licensees who appear to demonstrate a practice deficiency and who do not demonstrate any physical, mental, or chemical impairment problems which would render educational intervention ineffective or dangerous to the public.
 As long as there is no identifiable impairment issue, an educational intervention may be all that is needed to bring the licensee up to current standards of practice.
-If such intervention is successful, the licensee will benefit by improving his or her practice patterns, thus providing valuable chiropractic care to his or her patients; the patients and the community will benefit by having a better practitioner available to address his or her needs; and the board will have fulfilled its primary function of protecting the public without having an adverse impact on the availability of chiropractic care.
 The key component of this program is the "Quality Intervention Panel," a panel of experts whose responsibility and purpose are to assess each licensee referred to the program and make recommendations to a designated board member and the executive director based upon their peer assessment.

 (B) Program referral.
 Only a designated board member and the executive director of the board jointly have the authority to refer a licensee to the QIP.